AM2H-Development/AM2H_Core/docs/index.md

 # Flashing the device

 AM2H devices could by flashed using a UART (USB to TTL converter) programmer.
 It is recommended to power the device with 5V using Pin 1 and 2 of the RJ45 connector.
-Connect the AM2H device to the FTDI adapter as shown in the table. **To enable flash mode press flash button on the back of the device before connecting to the power supply.**
+Connect the AM2H device to the FTDI adapter as shown in the table. **To enable flash mode press flash button on the back of the device before connecting to the power supply and keep pressed until the device is connected to the power supply.**

 | PIN number RJ45 | Description | PIN FTDI |
 | ----------- | ----------- | ----------- |